Effective Date: August 1, 2014

 We use your information, including your personal information, for the following purposes.

-· To better understand how users access and use our Site and Services, both on an aggregated and individualized basis, in order to improve our Site and Services and respond to user desires and preferences, and for other research and analytical purposes.
+- To better understand how users access and use our Site and Services, both on an aggregated and individualized basis, in order to improve our Site and Services and respond to user desires and preferences, and for other research and analytical purposes.
+If you are a Participating Union Payee, this use is subject to any applicable terms in the Participating Union Agreements between Exactuals and your Participating Union which may contain more stringent terms than this Policy.

 How We Share Your Information